 What is a Medical Imaging Solution and How to Build it to Store & Share Medical Images?

-Healthcare in today’s world is more of data and information generated by patients, providers, medical devices and IoT sensors.
+Healthcare in today’s world is more data and information collected by patients, providers, medical devices, and IoT sensors.

 Utilizing these data, providers make informed decisions that enhance the overall patient outcome.